Emulator Issues #5094

 A forum user mentioned that it still occurs even after the GLSL OpenGL rewrite in 3.5-1064. https://forums.dolphin-emu.org/Thread-wii-kirby-s-return-to-dream-land?pid=285711#pid285711

-#12 Updated by tommyhl2.SS almost 7 years ago
+#12 Updated by tommyhl2.SS over 7 years ago

 Replacing the broken mediafire FIFO log download from comment 8.

-#13 Updated by degasus almost 7 years ago
+#13 Updated by degasus over 7 years ago

 Better fifo log which also shows the shadow in working backends: